wtz19945/Digit_Main/libartl/readme.md

 - Maximal space efficiency for highly-compressible time series data
 - Less than a second of data lost if power is cut without warning

 Together these attributes disqualified many common log formats (including CSV, SQLite, LCM, raw binary dumps, Protocol Buffers, HDF5), so we developed the ARTL format to support our use case.
-Most users of the robot will not need to directly interact with logs in this format, but the code and format description is provided in case it becomes useful.
+Most users of our robots will not need to directly interact with logs in this format, but the code and format description is provided in case it becomes useful.

-When we needed to implement a low-latency network communication channel for sending raw torque commands to the robot, we found that ARTL over UDP worked adequately for this purpose.
-Hopefully the provided sample code makes working with a proprietary format in this context relatively painless.

 ## Type names